smitsohu/rof/README.md

 ### But I want to restore the read-only superblock
 Easy.
 Run `sudo mount -o remount,ro <any filesystem mountpoint>` after you are done.

+## Limitations
+- Processes with CAP_SYS_ADMIN and CAP_SYS_CHROOT capability in the current user namespace, along with permission to use the `setns` system call, can enter the writable mount namespace while rofairy or any of its descendants are running.
+- A set of processes, including those with CAP_SYS_PTRACE capability in the current user namespace, has permission to access the writable mount namespace by following the symbolic links `/proc/[pid]/root` or `/proc/[pid]/cwd`, or they might be able to gain access by issuing `ptrace` system calls.
+For detailed information, refer to the `ptrace` manual.